Doesntmeananything/blog-v1/content/blog/putting-a-finer-point-on-finite-state-machines.md

 If you look carefully, you’ll notice that this type of pattern where every ‘a’ has a matching ‘b’, looks very similar to HTML.
 Within any pair of tags, you may have any number of other matching pairs of tags.

-So, while you may be able to use a regular expression or finite state machine to recognize if a page of HTML has the`<ht`ml`>,`<h`ead>`; and <body> elements in the correct order, you can’t use a regular expression to tell if an entire HTML page is valid or not — because HTML is not a regular pattern.
+So, while you may be able to use a regular expression or finite state machine to recognize if a page of HTML has the `<html>` , `<head>`,  and `<body>` elements in the correct order, you can’t use a regular expression to tell if an entire HTML page is valid or not — because HTML is not a regular pattern.

 ### Turing Machines